JulianKemmerer/PipelineC/README.md

 Get started by reading the wiki. https://github.com/JulianKemmerer/PipelineC/wiki

 PipelineC code generates synthesizable VHDL describing a hardware pipeline.
 This is the most basic feature of most industry High Level Synthesis (HLS) tools.

+However, PipelineC is not HLS.
+It is not meant as some abstracted virtual machine with a memory model.
+Instead hardware pipelines are presented as C functions.

-The spectrum of HLS tools tends to look like so:
+The spectrum of HLS-like tools tends to look like so:
 ```
 A)
 Pro: Highly abstracted and easy to use